Carl P. Cosaert

-His wife, Carol, is an elementary school teacher who loves working with kids.
-Their four adult children are Marissa, McKenzie, and Matthew.
+Carl is married to Carol, who is an elementary school teacher.
+They are the parents of four adult children: Marissa, McKenzie, and Matthew.
 Their oldest daughter Mindy is deceased.

 (BA in Theology, Walla Walla College; MDiv, Andrews University; currently a PhD student at Andrews University)

-In 1999, he moved to Michigan to complete a Masters of Divinity at Andrews University where his two children, Connor (b.
+In 1999, they moved to Michigan for Brant's Master of Divinity degree at Andrews University during which time his two children, Connor (b.
 1999) and Cami (b.
 2001) were born.
-They happily returned to Anchorage in 2001 where Brant was involved in church-planting and evangelism.
+They traveled back to Anchorage, Alaska, in 2001 where Brant was involved in church-planting and evangelism.

-Living in the great Northwest, near family, friends and the mountains, is a dream-come-true for Brant.
-In his free time, he enjoys music and activities like mountain biking, hiking and volleyball.
+Living in the great Northwest, near family, friends, and the mountains, is a dream-come-true for Brant.
+In his free time, he enjoys music and many outdoor activities like cycling, hiking and volleyball, especially with his kids.